Medical Educational Services

 White Coat Ceremony

-AOA members assist in the white coat ceremony that takes place in the first year of medical school.
+AOA members assist in the white coat ceremony that takes place in the first year of medical College.
 AOA members help new medical students put on their white coats for the first time at this special event.